bencardoen/SubPrecisionContactDetection.jl/cluster.md

 - Report any data that isn't matching the recipe in `errors.txt`
 - Compute intensity statistics of all valid data in `channels.csv`
 - Compute object statistics of all valid data in `objects.csv`

+Wait for it to complete (depending on your data size 1-20 minutes).

 <a name="sched"></a>
 ## 3 Schedule the dataset